Morning, Thursday, 1st October 2020

-This conference will consider the future of health research in England.
+This conference looks at the future of health research in England.

-- Support the development of the life sciences sector in the UK.
+- support the development of the life sciences sector in the UK; and

-Further keynote contributors include: Dr Janet Allen, Cystic Fibrosis Trust; Teresa Allen, Health Research Authority; John Craig, Care City; Dr Axel Heitmueller, Imperial College Health Partners and Professor Matt Westmore, University of Southampton.
+Further keynote contributors include: John Craig, Care City; Amy Darlington, Imperial College Health Partners and Professor Matt Westmore, University of Southampton.